Boosting conversions for an e-commerce brand

 Summary

-FitFlop sought to refine their online shopping experience and address challenges in their purchasing journey to improve overall conversions.
+FitFlop wanted to refine their online shopping experience and address challenges in their purchasing journey to improve overall conversions.
 In an effort to solve these problems while refreshing the footwear brand’s UI, I leveraged qualitative and quantitive data to redesign their core customer journey.

 THE CHALLENGE